ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ITakeoffLowTransition.rst

 ITakeoffLowTransition
 =====================

-.. py:class:: ITakeoffLowTransition
+.. py:class:: ansys.stk.core.stkobjects.aviator.ITakeoffLowTransition

    object

    The interface used to access the options for a Low Transition takeoff mode.
 The mode must be set to Low Transition to access this interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ITakeoffLowTransition

 Overview
 --------